SaeedTaghavi/CS/docs/OS/Chap02.md

 System calls provide an interface to the services made available by an operating system.

-eg. writing a simple program to read data from one file and copy them to another file causes a lot of system calls!
+e.g. writing a simple program to read data from one file and copy them to another file causes a lot of system calls!

 - C/C++